Probiotics and Fertility: Support Your Reproductive Health

 • support the strengthening of the local immunity of your vaginal flora ;

-• help limit inflammation in your vaginal microbiota ;
+• help limit inflammation of your vaginal microbiota ;

 • help limit the risk of developing chronic infections;